It is important to ensure that a driver's health status does not increase their risk of crashing.

 His published research includes research in the areas of suicide and mental health, men's health, alcohol, injury prevention, infectious diseases, health services and utilisation of hospital services.

-His principal area of interest lies in human body modelling for injury prevention.
+His principal area of interest lies in human body modelling for injury prevention and device development.
 This began with mainly experimental models of the head, neck and jaw for his PhD thesis and progressed to computational modelling through work with the Dutch Research Corporation TNO in Delft, The Netherlands and Detroit, USA.
-His ambition is to develop a suite of global human body models applied to protective equipment optimization in the fields of pedestrian and cyclist protection, wheelchair user transportation and sports accident biomechanics.
+His ambition is to develop a suite of global human body models applied to protective equipment optimization in the fields of pedestrian and cyclist protection, wheelchair user transportation and sports accident biomechanics, as well as medical devices.